Murray County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-- Temporary Permit: You may have been issued a temporary permit at the time of your arrest.
-This permit is typically valid until your ALR hearing or until the date your suspension begins if you don't request a hearing or if the suspension is upheld at the hearing.
+- Temporary Permit: You may have been issued a temporary driving permit at the time of your arrest.
+This permit is typically valid for 45 days or until the date of your ALS hearing, whichever comes first.
+Once the suspension goes into effect, the temporary permit is no longer valid.

 If You Refused Testing